PORT OF DURBAN

 There are a number of other terminals in the port which are managed and operated by private companies, including the Bluff Coaling Terminal known as Bulk Connections, the large Island View oil and petroleum complex, often referred to as the Cutler Complex or simply as Island View, the Fresh Produce Terminal at the T-Jetty and another fruit terminal at Maydon Wharf, the Sugar Terminal and the Wood Chip Terminals on Maydon Wharf, SA Bulk Terminals (Rennies) situated on both Maydon Wharf and Island View in addition to a number of other private facilities mostly at Maydon Wharf.

 The port has a well-equipped passenger terminal at N-berth on the T-Jetty for the convenience of cruise ships, which operate mostly during the summer months between November and May.
 During the summer each year MSC Cruises bases a cruise ship for all-summer cruising at Durban, operating to the Mozambique and Indian Ocean island destinations.
-The ‘resident’ cruise ship during the 2016/17 season is the lengthened and upgraded MSC SINFONIA.
-Cruises will be offered between Durban and the Mozambique coast, including the new destination of Ilha de Mozambique, as well as longer cruises to Reunion and Mauritius.
+The ‘resident’ cruise ship during the 2019/20 season is the MSC ORCHESTRA.
+Cruises are offered between Durban and the Mozambique coast, including to the MSC resport at Pomene, as well as longer cruises to Reunion and Mauritius and to and from Cape Town.

 These and other cruise ships make use of one or more berths as required and at times the port can have as many as three cruise ships in port together.
-Long-term plans foresee a new cruise terminal being built at B berth on the Point, near the Point Waterfront.
+Construction of the long-awaited new cruise terminal at B Berth opposite the Point Waterfront has commenced.

 Extensive ship repair facilities consist of a graving dock divided into two compartments with a total length of 352.04m and a width of 33.52m at the top.
 This splits the dock into an inner dock of 138.68m and an outer dock of 206.9m and serviced by up to five electric cranes from 50t to 10t.
 Not all the cranes are in use or serviceable but new cranes are on order.
 Emptying time for the graving dock is 4 hours.